andifalk/microservices-auth-authz-spring-security/lab3/README.md

 ```

 To enable propagating the already available access token to the other Microservice Spring please extend the bean definition of the _WebClient_
-with the servlet filter _ServletBearerExchangeFilterFunction_.
-This filter gets the existing access token
+with the servlet filter _org.springframework.security.oauth2.server.resource.web.reactive.function.client.ServletBearerExchangeFilterFunction_.
+This filter gets the existing access token from the current authentication context and adds it to the _WebClient_ request.

+So to enable the _WebClient_ for token propagation add the filter to the already existing class _com.example.todo.config.WebClientConfiguration_.
+After changing this your final code should look like this:

 ```
 package com.example.todo.config;